yorkshire-and-humber-care-record/fhir-ig-toc/fsh-tank/input/pagecontent/overview.md

 2. **Cancellation** - this is used more rarely, and enables a pre-registration to be cancelled.
 For example if the Ambulance is diverted to a different ED.
 The message is identical to the pre-registration message, other than the Encounter status

 3. **Finalisation** - this is sent after the patient has been handed over to the ED.
-It updates the pre-registration information with additional details which may have been captured since then and, most importantly, attaches a PDF with the full handover summary.
+It updates the pre-registration information with additional details which may have been captured since then, including Vital Signs observations.
+Most importantly, it also attaches a PDF with the full handover summary.
 Within a hospital's systems this is typically attached to the patient record, thus avoiding the need for manual handover of paperwork.

 Each message consists of a FHIR Bundle of type "message" which contains: